 The most serious DUI charge you can face is DUI murder.
 DUI murder implies that you set out driving drunk with a conscious disregard for human life.

 That’s why DUI murder charges are rare.
-Prosecutors usually only aim for DUI murder in the most blatant cases, or when an individual has caused previous accidents driving drunk.
-The penalties for DUI murder include a minimum 15 years in prison and possibly life in prison.
+Prosecutors usually only aim for DUI murder in the most blatant cases or when an individual has caused previous accidents driving drunk.
+The penalties for DUI murder include a minimum of 15 years in prison and possibly life in prison.

-Your DUI Does Not Have to Ruin Your Life
+Your DUI Arrest Does Not Have to Ruin Your Life

-Let us connect you with a Los Angeles DUI lawyer who knows how to deal with cases involving a death.
-We will get you a 100% FREE consultation.
-Just fill out the form to the right or call (310) 896-2724 and get your free consultation today.
+Let us connect you with a Los Angeles DUI lawyer who knows how to handle cases involving death.
+We will provide you with a 100% FREE consultation.
+Just fill out our online contact form or call and get your free consultation today.